Tag: ZEN smoke alarms

 Peace Of Mind

 A ZEN fire blanket provides peace of mind, additional to your ZEN interconnected smoke alarms.
 It’s a proactive step towards ensuring the safety of your household, and empowers you to take action in the face of a fire emergency.
-Knowing you have a fire blanket readily accessible helps alleviate anxiety and instills a sense of confidence that you’re prepared for the unexpected.
+Knowing you have a fire blanket readily accessible helps alleviate anxiety and instils a sense of confidence that you’re prepared for the unexpected.

 Fire Blanket Conclusion

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today.
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 ZEN Photoelectric Smoke Alarms